nstegwart/learn-express-rest-api/README.md

 ## Prerequisites

-- Node.js
-- npm or yarn
+- Docker
-- PostgreSQL database
+- Docker Compose

 ## Installation and Running the Application